Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - New England's games this season have hit the over one time in five opportunities (20%).

-- New England is 1-1 against the spread and 2-0 overall in games when it scores more than 23.4 points.
+- When New England puts up more than 23.4 points, it is 1-1 against the spread and 2-0 overall.

 - The Patriots have nine giveaways this season, while the Cowboys have 12 takeaways.